William Johnson (surveyor): Career

 Johnson began his career as a surveyor in 1848 under Captain du Vernet in the North-West Himalayan Survey.
 After du Vernet moved to Assam in 1852, he worked for some time doing route surveys in Punjab, then the survey of the Chenab River, and the survey of Bhagirathi and Kanawar.
 In 1854, he ascended the snowy peak near the Néla pass, which was regarded as a considerable accomplishment.

 In 1855, he joined the newly formed Kashmir Survey party to survey the princely state of Jammu and Kashmir (created in 1846 under British suzerainty).
 He was second-in-command to Thomas George Montgomerie but in fact took a leading role of the Ladakh team on account of Montgomerie being busy in Srinagar.
 He led the survey of the Pir Panjal range, Kishenganga valley, Chandrabhaga valley, and later the Indus and Shyok river valleys.
 He ascended some of the tallest peaks in the line of this work.
-He also connected the Kashmir triangulation with that of the North-West Himalaya.
+He also connected the Kashmir triangulation with that of the North-West Himalaya, resulting in his triangulation stations situated in Kashmir region remaining the highest in the world for sixty years.

 Starting in 1862, Johnson worked from Leh in Ladakh, surveying all the way to the Chinese frontier.
 He surveyed the Chang Chenmo valley and the plateau to the north of it.
 In 1865, he undertook his famous journey to Khotan, which garnered him notability as well as controversy.